couchbase/cbft/DESIGN.md

 active VBuckets across nodes and also tries to keep indexers busy across all nodes.
 PIndex moves should have some equivalent optimization.

+## COMPACTF - Ability for force compaction right now.

+## COMPACTO - Ability to compact files offline (while server is down?)

+Might be useful to recover from out-of-disk space scenarios.

+## COMPACTP - Ability to pause/resume automated compactions (not
+   explicitly forced).

+## COMPACTC - Ability to configure/reconfigure automated compaction policy.

 ## TOOLBR - Tools - Backup/Restore.